ReeceJordaan/EstateAuction/README.md

 ## Project Overview

-The Estate Auction Platform is a full-stack web application that enables:
+The Property Nest Live Platform is a full-stack web application that enables:
 - Real-time property auctions with live bidding
 - User account creation and management
 - Property listing and detailed viewing